OneEyeDoll/greenlight-js/docs/index.rst

     static async login(Request,User,Username:string,Password:string,) {

-Requires a Express' request object, an Instantiated Greenlight builtin User object, an username and a *plaintext* password.
+Requires a Express' request object, a Greenlight builtin User object, an username and a *plaintext* password.
 This method will add authentication to the current Request.
 You can access the authentication with (RequestObject).session.loggedIn.